-I knew instinctively even before coming here that there was nothing going on as far as visual art.
-Well, there were things going on but they definitely weren't very interesting as far as painting, seeing paintings, good galleries were concerned.
+I knew instinctively even before coming to Barcelona that there was nothing going on as far as visual art.
+Well, there were things going on but they definitely weren't very interesting as far as painting, or seeing paintings, or finding good galleries was concerned.
+A lack of solidarity between artists and few collectors meant everyone starved or fought for the small slice of something that was there.
 That was fine for me.
 Sailor bars, junkies, and locals.
 Real stuff in your face.
 That was inspiring if not disturbing.
-I needed to develop my work and isolate myself from my surroundings.
-One of the things that grabbed my eye was the comic book "Mortadelo and Filemon", quintessentially Spanish, and very interesting visually to look at.
+I developed my work and isolate myself from my surroundings.
+One of the things that grabbed my eye was the comic book "Mortadelo and Filemon", quintessentially Spanish, and for me very interesting visually to look at.
 I wandered around my neighborhood, looking at stuff.
-It wasn't the comic parse that I liked, but the covers, which were well displayed in the kiosks on the Ramblas That was a continuous presence and something very native and pop.
-There was some good painting coming through town.
-Bits and bobs at the Caixa Forum.
-Some great shows.
-I liked the frenetic warped surreal scenes and the bright, garish colors.
-I ended-up painting Mortadelo and Filemon.
-Well, just Mortadelo -- 230 x 170cm size in oil.
+It wasn't the comic parse that I liked, but the covers, which were well displayed in the kiosks on the Ramblas.
+That was a continuous presence and something very native and pop.
+The more I looked at it the more I wanted to paint the frenetic warped surreal scenes and the bright, garish colors.
+I did end up painting Mortadelo and Filemon.
+Well, just Mortadelo -- 230 x 170 cm size in oil.

 At the time, 1988-94, there were some good painting shows passing through Barcelona.
 Bits and bobs at the Caixa Forum.
 Really some great shows: Howard Hodgkin, the German painters like Keifer, Ed Ruscha, Sigmar Polke and others.
 The two paintings in the photo are installation shots from the show I did at the now defunct Carles Poy Gallery in 1993, in Barcelona.